 - I used a ratio of 2:1:1 vodka, cream, and Kahlua, which gives the drink a definite bite.
 (It mellows as the ice melts.)
 If you want more of that overall sweet coffee flavor, with the vodka just nibbling in the background, go for a 1:1:1 ratio.

-- One large ice cube, or 4-5 smaller ice cubes
+1 large ice cube, or 4 to 5 smaller ice cubes